choria-legacy/marionette-collective/website/reference/plugins/connector_activemq.md

 The ActiveMQ connector uses the [STOMP] rubygem to connect to ActiveMQ servers.
 It is specifically optimiszed for ActiveMQ and uses features in ActiveMQ 5.5.0 and later.

-This code will only work with version _1.1.8_ or newer of the Stomp gem.
+This plugin requires version _1.2.2_ or newer of the Stomp gem.
+(Older versions don't properly support SSL.
+If you aren't securing traffic, you can use versions as old as 1.1.8, but no earlier.)

 ## Differences between ActiveMQ connector and Stomp Connector